13 Inspiring Testimonial Pages

 Testimonials are a very powerful, yet underutilized, internet marketing tool that helps businesses build credibility, alleviate concerns, and convert prospects into clients.
 Adding client testimonials to your website can be an extremely effective way to establish trust and strengthen your company’s reputation.

 The traditional layout, structure, and design elements of a testimonials page usually consist of customer reviews arranged in a list style that is redundant and unattractive for users.
 This is because a lot of companies don’t view client testimonials as being an integral part of achieving success on the web.
+We have compiled 13 great testimonial page examples to show you how useful these pages can be when designed appropriately for your website.

 Don’t get me wrong: including testimonials anywhere on your website is better than having none at all.
 However, they may prove to be a lot more valuable to your web strategy if you step outside of the traditional formats used for client reviews and create a custom-tailored approach.